ibm-cloud-docs/codeengine/subscription-main.md

 For more information about subscription APIs, see [{{site.data.keyword.codeengineshort}} API reference - Subscription CRD methods](/docs/codeengine?topic=codeengine-api#api-crd-subscription).

+All events that are delivered to applications are received as HTTP messages.
+Events contain certain HTTP headers that help you to quickly determine key bits of information about the events without looking at the body (business logic) of the event.

 ## Can I use other `CloudEvents` specifications?
 {: #subscribing-events-cloudevents}